 Planning approval for the expansion of Cabravale Leisure Centre for the proposed Health and Wellbeing Centre is complete.
-Current capital works planning assumes that the works will be performed in the 2033/34
+Current capital works planning assumes that the works will be performed in the 2032/33 financial year.
+Where grant funding becomes available allowing the first stage of the expansion to proceed, then the expansion timing will be reviewed at that time.